-We detected 7,962 customers using AdvancedMD and 8 customers with estimated renewals in the next 3 months.
-The most common industry is Hospitals and Health Care (39%) and the most common company size is 2-10 employees (45%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We detected 18,011 companies using AdvancedMD and 125 customers with upcoming renewal in the next 3 months.
+The most common industry is Hospitals and Health Care (38%) and the most common company size is 2-10 employees (64%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

-Source: Analysis of 100 job postings that mention AdvancedMD
+Source: Analysis of job postings that mention AdvancedMD (using the Bloomberry Jobs API)

 Job titles that mention AdvancedMD